 Use the links below to view the various sections of Guilderland Central School District’s 2020-21 Reopening of Schools Plan that was submitted to the New York State Education Department.
 If you have any trouble accessing parts of this plan or have questions, please contact email@example.com and assistance will be provided.

 - First Semester (Sep.-Jan.): Families needed to indicate their first-semester choices for each child by Aug.
-10, 2020 in the Parent Portal in eSchoolData.
+10, 2020.
 Parents/guardians were notified on August 3.

-- Second Semester (Feb.-June) Families need to indicate their second-semester selections for each child by Nov.
-20, 2020 in the eSchoolData Parent Portal.
+- Second Semester (Feb.-June) Families needed to indicate their second-semester selections for each child by Nov.
+20, 2020.
 Parents/guardians were notified on Nov.
 5.

 The plan outlined here is for the reopening and operation of schools in the Guilderland Central School District for the 2020-21 school year, following the building closure related to the COVID-19 pandemic.
 This plan includes procedures that will be followed in the following schools: